HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 	provided reference control (Input) Bam files, if they are present.
 Usually, empirically derived lists are superior to externally provided lists, as they account for duplicate and repetitive regions in the actual cells of interest.

+	If no Input or reference Bam files are available, then generating empirical exclusion intervals directly from the experimental Bam files is recommended using [rmsk2exclusion](applications/rmsk2exclusion.md).
+This is especially
+	relevant for ATAC-Seq and MNase-Seq samples.
+Nearly all aberrant or false positive peaks are associated with repetitive elements.
+This application scores known genomic repetitive elements, e.g. from RepeatMasker, and marks those with exceptionally high alignment coverage for use as an empirical exclusion list.
+The [UCSC Genome Browser](https://genome.ucsc.edu) Table Browser and Genome Data repository provides RepeatMasker (`rmsk`) files that may be used here.

 	To use a pre-determined exclusion region file, specify a BED, GFF, or any other file format with recognizable chromosomal coordinates.